- We advise you to exercise normal safety precautions in the United States.

 - an e-Passport if issued on or after 26 October 2006.

-Australian passports without two lines of 44 characters at the bottom of the photo and biodata page are not machine-readable.
-To confirm whether your passport is machine-readable or an e-Passport, please contact the Australian Passports Information Service on 13 12 32 (within Australia).
+Australian passports without two lines of 44 characters at the bottom of the photo/biodata page are not machine-readable.
+To confirm whether your passport is machine-readable or an e-Passport, please contact the Australian Passport Information Service on 13 12 32 (within Australia).